Brandy Reed Email & Phone Number

 Limekiln Point State Park - Developed and implemented an expanded natural history interpretive program for Lime Kiln Point State Park, a whale watching day use park on San Juan Island.
 Developed and implemented an environmental education master plan for marine State Parks of the San Juan Islands.
 Developed and presented slide shows on PNW marine and terrestrial ecology, San Juan Islands geology.
 Conducted interpretive nature walks.
 Designed and produced the Park kiosk/bulletin board and brochure.
 Developed, recorded and broadcasted Park loop-tape education program.
 Conducted shoreline-based whale watching tours. ________Sucia Island State Park - Maintained facilities, infrastructure and equipment for 6 marine State Parks in the San Juan Islands, including camp site maintenance, mowing, and composting toilet maintenance and repair.
 Worked with the public, providing park use information and guidance.
 Managed reservations and collected camp site and mooring fees.
 Developed and presented environmental education programming.
 Used and maintained park equipment.
 Piloted and navigated park vessels (16' Boston Whaler, 26' Raider-class hull and 29' aluminum hull boats). ________Central Ferry State Park - Maintained park facilities, infrastructure and equipment, including camp site maintenance, mowing, and irrigation system maintenance and repair.
 Worked with the public, providing park use information and guidance.
 Managed reservations and collected RV and camp site rental fees.
 Used and maintained park equipment.

-Brandy Reed Education Details
+Brandy Reed education

-Frequently Asked Questions about Brandy Reed
+Frequently asked questions about Brandy Reed

 What company does Brandy Reed work for?

-Brandy Reed works for Whatcom Conservation District
+Brandy Reed works for WHATCOM CONSERVATION DISTRICT.

 What is Brandy Reed's email address?